gtdelong/teamwork/README.md

 # teamwork

+teamwork is a Python library designed to aid in the study of medical care team collaboration.

+Specifically, the library takes EHR data as input and does the following:
-teamwork is a Python library for identifying the members of medical care teams using EHR metadata and then calculating the cumulative collaborative experience of providers working together for each care team based on their common patients in a previous time window.
+1) identifies the members of medical care teams per patient visit
+2) builds a network graph for each care team based on their common patients in the previous 90 days

+The resulting care team network graphs can be used to compute the cumulative collaborative experience of care teams and other metrics.

 ## Installation